jorop/landscaping-docs/docs/mapbox.md

 ### Tile Download Warn Limit

-Enable a warning message popup before downloading more than a certain number of tiles.
-E.g. > 1000 tiles to not accidently exeed the free tier of Mapbox.
+Enable a warning message popup before downloading more than a certain number of tiles (e.g. > 1000 tiles), to not accidently exeed the free tier of Mapbox.
 Currently the free tier include 750,000 raster tiles (heightmap/satellite) and 200,000 vector tiles per month.
-0 means no warn messages and is the default.
+A value of 0 means no warn messages and is the default.